ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/export_layout.rst

 The extension can also be used directly via the command line for batch processing.

-Supported arguments include:

-- **export ipc**: Boolean flag to export the IPC2581 file.
-- **export configuration**: Boolean flag to export the configuration file.
-- **export bom**: Boolean flag to export the BOM file.
-- **is batch**: Boolean flag to enable batch mode (useful for automated workflows).

 Use the following syntax to run the extension: